judepayne/covid19-data/README.md

-# covid19-data

-### Reconciliations and reports comparing covid19 outbreak data sources.
+#### Automated reconciliations comparing different covid19 outbreak data sources.

 These reconciliations are done at *country level only* at the moment.